WambuBObo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Adds multiple permissions to group owner, owner and other users
+Adds execute permission to all members